Birla College of Arts, Science & Commerce: Facilities

 Birla College has infrastructure to meet the requirement of teaching, research and co-curricular activities/extracurricular activities including sports, National Cadet Corps, National Service Scheme, etc.

 Achievements

 It was accredited by National Assessment and Accreditation Council with a 5-Star status in 2002 and was re-accredited and awarded 'A' Grade with CGPA - 3.37.

 Birla College was awarded with "College with Potential for Excellence" status for 2010 by the University Grants Commission, the apex body for Higher Education Under Ministry of Human Resource Development, Government of India.

 It was awarded the Best College Award by the University of Mumbai for 2008-2009.

-Alumini
+Alumni

+Dr. Arvind Kumar Shukla, as a scientist, is working on the molecular mechanism of cancer stem cell biology.
+He is the main focus in the fabrication of functional tissue and organ development by 3D Bioprinting with a study on Stem cells & Cancer signaling pathways and also focuses on various cancer drug delivery methods that are used and tested clinically for treatment.

 Ashish Patil, Bollywood choreographer - He rose from small suburban area called Shahad on the outskirts of Mumbai to make a name for himself in Marathi and Hindi film industry.
 He is a well-known TV personality as well, having appeared and choreographed on a number of dance shows.
 He has conducted dancing workshops in a host of countries outside India.